Norman Osborn: Characterization

-It has been shown that since having suppressed the rampaging Green Goblin personality and becoming the more dominant personality, Osborn has proven to be just as (if not more) evil and cruel.
+It has been shown that since having suppressed the rampaging Green Goblin personality and becoming the more dominant personality, Osborn has proven to be just as evil and cruel.
 Osborn has demonstrated a high degree of sadism: while in prison, a guard once asked him for his advice in helping his critically ill wife; Osborn's advice led her to a quicker and more agonizing death.
 As director of H.A.M.M.E.R., he directed his officers to shoot down an airplane full of innocent people just to see whether his enemy Pepper Potts was powerful enough to rescue the passengers with her Rescue armor.
 His Goblin persona vied for control of his body, as depicted in the January 2010 issue of Dark Avengers, where he is shown writhing on the floor and imploring, apparently to himself, "Why won't this face come off...?", and finally took over when Osborn's Iron Patriot armor was defeated by Captain America and Iron Man at the end of the "Siege" arc.
 Since being cured of the Goblin formula, Osborn claims that his sanity has also been restored.
 However, he has expressed satisfaction at plastic surgery that 'restored' him to a twisted version of his original features, and intended to use a modified version of the formula to essentially 'infect' the entire country of Symkaria to become goblin-level soldiers without the intellectual capacity to defy him.

 Alternate versions

+A number of alternate universe versions of Norman Osborn have appeared throughout the character's publication history.

 Age of Apocalypse

-In the Age of Apocalypse reality, Norman Osborn, known as "Red", is a terrorist traitor to the human race, a member of Apocalypse's Marauders along with Dirigible, the Owl and Arcade.
-Red, along with the rest of the Marauders, is eventually killed by Clint Barton and Gwen Stacy.
+In Age of Apocalypse, Norman Osborn, known as "Red", is a member of Apocalypse's Marauders along with Dirigible, Owl, and Arcade.

 Amalgam Comics

-In the Amalgam Comics continuity, Green Goblin was combined with DC's Two-Face to create the Two-Faced Goblin (Harvey Osborn).
-He originally looked like the Green Goblin when in costume and had Two-Face's half-scarred face under his Goblin mask, but in Dark Claw Adventures #1, he was given a different design with a glider that looked like a giant coin.
+In the Amalgam Comics universe, Harvey Osborn is a composite character with elements of DC Comics character Two-Face (Harvey Dent).